jyjimmy/webpage/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "Ph.D. in Finance, Ph.D. in Quantitative Finance"
-  institution = "University of Florida" year = 2016
+  course = "Ph.D. in Business Administration (Finance), Ph.D. in Quantitative Finance" institution = "University of Florida" year = 2016